 Be sure to switch OFF the failed payment emails in your Stripe settings to avoid doubling up on customer emails.
 Since the Stripe email doesn't include any links for your customers to update their card info, sending it via Paythen is better.

-On a customer's Paythen summary page, we also show any failed payment attempts with a clear banner at the top highlighting the failed payment.
+On a customer's Paythen summary page, we also show any failed payment attempts with a clear banner at the top highlighting the failed payment and allowing you or the customer to re-attempt it immediately.
 This is visible to you, and to each customer.

 Failed payment notifications is just one of the ways we help our customers reduce busy-work and spend less time managing and chasing payments.
 If you have any questions, please ask us via the chat icon.